rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 5.3 Options
 5.3.1 Introduce a "path-spec" to the OAL grammar
 A full-qualifed path to the referenced data-type could be included by the user in OAL to specify which data-type they wish to refer to.
-It is observed that the "data-type chooser" does this when allowing the user to select a "user data type" to assign to an element.
-OAL grammer could be modifed to intriduce such a path that could be specified in the grammar.
+It is observed that the "data-type chooser" does this when allowing the user to select a "User Data Type" to assign to an element.
+OAL grammar could be modifed to introduce a similiar path that could be specified in the grammar.
+The path introduced for the scoped types would navigate to a specific value under the scoped type.

 Such a path should consider that duplicates may exist outside the current model when inter-project references are enabled, and must account for this.

+It should not be necessary for a user to always type a full-path.
+A partial path, long enough to resolve a duplicate shall be sufficient.

 5.3.2 Use the "closest" match
 Modify PE_PE::collectVisibleElementsForName and introduce a "search depth".
 Since PE_PE::collectVisibleElementsForName is essentially a recursive-decent search, this "search depth" would allow the parser to know which duplicate name (if there was a duplicate) is the "closest" in scope to the OAL Action body.
 In the case of a duplicate name, the "closest to the action body" when searching "out" would be used.
 If the search resulted in multiple matches with an equal "search depth" then it would still be considered a duplicate.

 5.4 Choice
 The "closest match" [5.3.2] is the simpliest option.
 However, with this option the user is NOT allowed to select the desired datatype when there are duplicates, instead the user is forced to use the "closest".
 Additionally, in this ""closest match" approach, a situation where there are duplicates at the "same level" would still cause an error, the duplicate error would remain.
-Additionally, the fact that the user is not allowed to specify which visibile data type to use when there are duplicates does not satisfy requirement [4.3], and therefore this option shall not be used.
+Additionally, the fact that the user is not allowed to specify which visibile scoped type to use when there are duplicates does not satisfy requirement [4.3], and therefore this option shall not be used.
 Option [5.3.1], "introducing a path-spec to the OAL grammar shall be used".